CodingClubUC3M/codingclubuc3m.netlify.com/content/talk/2018-07-03/index.md

 authors = ["Hoang Nguyen"]

-abstract = "```Tensorflow``` has been widely used for many applications in machine learning and deep learning.
-However, ```Tensorflow``` is more than that, it is a general purpose computing library.
+abstract = "TensorFlow has been widely used for many applications in machine learning and deep learning.
+However, TensorFlow is more than that, it is a general purpose computing library.
 Based on that, people have created a rich ecosystem for quickly developing models.
-In this talk, I will show how statisticians can get most of the main features in ```Tensorflow``` such as automatic differentiation, optimization, and Bayesian analysis through a simple linear regression example."
+In this talk, I will show how statisticians can get most of the main features in TensorFlow such as automatic differentiation, optimization, and Bayesian analysis through a simple linear regression example."

 event = "Tutorial"
 event_url = "/post/2018-07-03"